 When you think of “performance management”, do you think of performance ratings and year-end appraisals?
 Most companies have become so dependent on systems and scores to evaluate their employees that they’ve lose sight of the real goal—to shape behaviors and help employees do better.
 There are at least 3 strategies that stand out with Google’s unusual approach to performance management and improvement:

-• Focus on personal growth, not ratings and rewards.
 To help your team to improve, you need to do much more than rate and rank them.
-In the book, Bock details how Google sets objectives and key results (“OKRs”), measures performance, and use use calibration and peer feedback to ensure fairness.
+Lazlo Bock details how Google sets objectives and key results (“OKRs”), measures performance, and use use calibration and peer feedback to ensure fairness.
 For example, after the direct managers assign a draft rating, groups of 5-10 managers gather to review all their employees’ ratings together—this reduces individual bias, improve perceived fairness, and sets shared performance expectations.
 To avoid defensiveness and to promote learning, Google separates discussions about learning & development (which are about intrinsic motivation and should be done regularly) from discussions about performance evaluation (which are about extrinsic rewards like bonuses and pay raise, and are typically done annually).
-You can get a detailed overview of these tips and examples in our complete summary.
+Do get our complete Work Rules! summary for a detailed overview of these tips and examples.

-• Focus on the “Two Tails”.
 Most companies treat performance like a normal distribution curve: those at the top are rewarded, those at the bottom are removed, and the rest are labelled as average.
 Google found it most rewarding to focus on its 2 tails, i.e. its best and worst performing employees.
 Your top 5% are the best people to teach you what works specifically for your company; study them closely then build programs to measure and duplicate their best attributes.
 As for your bottom 5%, it’s wasteful to remove them just because they aren’t performing as well as the rest.
 Assuming you’ve hired the right people, then it pays to focus your interventions on this minority that’s struggling (rather than on everyone)—if you can move someone from the 5th percentile to the 50th percentile, it’d mean a huge jump in his/her contribution.
-In the book/ full summary, we share more examples and insights on how these are executed at Google.
+In our full book summary, we share more examples and insights on how these are executed at Google.

-• Use “extreme rewards”.
 A top performer is worth many times an average one.
 Yet, most companies use market data to develop fixed salary bands for different positions, and great performers often find their contributions outgrowing their rewards and eventually leave the company.
 There are 4 uncommon principles that guide Google’s approach to rewards and compensation: pay unfairly (allowing huge variances in rewards to reflect huge variances in contribution), reward with experiences (not just money), allow peer rewards (including cash awards), and reward risk-taking (even if those risks or projects fail).
-We explain each of these principles in more detail in the book/ full summary.
+These are covered in greater in detail in our complete Work Rules summary.

 There are 2 key ways to build a great team: hire great people (in the 90th percentile) and let them do great work, or hire average people and try to make them into 90th percentile performers.
 Bock recommends the former, i.e. invest your limited resources on attracting, selecting and nurturing only the right hires.
 It’s hard to attract and filter top talents, but the effort/resources are worth it since (a) a top performer is worth many times an average one, and (b) it’s an uphill battle to try to transform an average performer to a star performer.